edge-cloud/www.edge-cloud.net/_posts/2013-05-31-rancidtrac-on-ubuntu-12-04-lts.md

 ### Enabling SVN in TRAC

-The TRAC SVN browser is disabled at this stage as the SVN path hasn&#8217;t been configured yet.
-Let&#8217;s configure the SVN path in TRAC now.
+The TRAC SVN browser is disabled at this stage as the SVN path hasn't been configured yet.
+Let's configure the SVN path in TRAC now.

 Edit the TRAC configuration file `/var/trac/netconf/conf/trac.ini`.